roydejong/Enlighten/docs/quickstart.rst

 .. tip::

     We will inject the appropriate variables based on the parameters you define in your function.
 The order doesn't matter.
 For route variables, make sure the name matches.
 For other variables, make sure the type is correct.
-If we can't resolve a variable, a NULL value will be passed.
+If we can't resolve a variable, a ``NULL`` value will be passed.

 Using filters
 ^^^^^^^^^^^^^
-You can apply filters to handle common tasks like authentication, logging and error handling.
+You can apply :doc:`filters` to handle common tasks like authentication, logging and error handling.

-For example, you could log every request:
+For example, you could log every request or add a snazzy header:

 .. code-block:: php

+    <?php

     $app->before(function (Request $request) {
         ExampleLogger::writeLog('User requested: ' . $request->getRequestUri());
+    });

+    $app->after(function (Response $response) {
+        $response->setHeader('X-Powered-By', 'MyAwesomeApp/v1.0');
     });